MaherKaram/snake-royale/README.md

 ERROR
 ```

-Keeping message definitions in a dedicated protocol layer separates network transport from application logic.
+Keeping protocol definitions separate from the rest of the application makes the networking layer easier to reason about and extend.

 ---